Sartxi/jamsesh-gql-mid/README.md

 # jamsesh-gql-mid

-Jamsesh mid-tier service interfaces with jamsesh-stencil application.
+Jamsesh mid-tier creates a local sqlite instance and provides GQL services that interfaces with jamsesh-stencil application.

 ## Installation